open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 * Participating organizations helping them complete the training, review the training, and review the self-assessment.
 * Any design work on badges should also be done at that time.

-*Ms. Coleman then ran through a basic overview of the Trust Mark initiative for the benefit of newcomers to the meeting, and Mr. Stine stressed that the team plans to ask friend organizations of the Open Voice Network, including Sestek, to consider endorsing Trust Mark as it gets further along in development.*
+*Ms. Coleman then ran through a basic overview of the Trust Mark initiative for the benefit of newcomers to the meeting, and Mr. Stine stressed that the team plans to ask friend organizations of the Open Voice Network, including Sestek and Kaizen Voiz, to consider endorsing Trust Mark as it gets further along in development.*

 ##### _Mr.
 Krish responded by expressing Sestek's enthusiasm for the initiative and strong desire to be involved._ #####